M-Tesla/Glyph/README.md

    ╚═════╝ ╚══════╝╚═╝   ╚═╝     ╚═╝  ╚═╝
 ```

-NOTE: This readme was created with the help of an LLM student.
+NOTE: This readme was created with the help of an LLM.
 Don't hate me. :)

 ---